 We can also order any other palm you would like, but these palms are suited best for outside in Nashville Tennessee.
 If you have an open house or lots of windows and would like some trees inside your house, office, hotel, or business please contact us and we will be happy to help.

 The bigger the palm tree is, the more cold hardy they are.
 Palms can be found throughout the world in elevations as high as 9,842 feet and taking temperatures well below freezing.
 There are over 2000 varieties of palm trees.
 Palm trees are used for making crafts, building houses, as a food source and a sure eye popper.
 Some that can't tolerate any cold weather, to others such as the needle palm that can tolerate temperatures in some cases below -20 degrees fahrenheit.
 All the palms we carry can tolerate temperatures down to 0 degrees, unless it is a special order palm that you would like to put inside your house such as a canary date palm which is rated a cold hardiness of 18 degrees.
 All palms need potassium, magnesium, manganese, and proper amounts of water and sun.
 Some palms such as the windmill and needle do great with limited sun in the shade but also can tolerate direct sunlight.
 The heart of the palm tree keeps the water circulating throughout the tree.
 If the heart dies than the palm will die.
-New frawns emerge from the heart of the tree where the bud of the tree is.
+New fronds emerge from the heart of the palm tree where the bud of the palm tree is found.
 There are male and female palms.
 Some palms grow faster than others but typically palms are slow growers.
 They are majestic trees that can add flare and zeal to any landscape.
 Feel free to write and ask any questions that may interest you and I will respond as promptly as possible.
 God Bless!